kislyuk/katalin/README.md

 This is a GitHub action that generates LLM-assisted suggestions for improving Python code in PRs, and posts them as PR comments.

+See [this sample PR](https://github.com/kislyuk/katalin/pull/48) for an example of katalin in action.

 ## Inputs

 ### `openai-api-token`